MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-1011.md

 # Project Suggested Billing (report)

-The *Project Suggested Billing* report shows a list of all projects, grouped by customer, how much the customer has already been invoiced, and how much remains to be invoiced, that is, the suggested billing.
+The **Project Suggested Billing** report shows a list of all projects, grouped by customer.
+It shows how much you already invoiced the customer, and how much remains to invoice.
+The remaining amount is the suggested billing.

+> [!NOTE]
-**Note**: In the US, Canada, and Mexico, this report is not available.
+> This report isn't available in the US, Canada, and Mexico.
 Instead, use the **Project Cost Suggested Billing** (10219) report.

 ## Use cases